Slimefun/Slimefun4/.github/CODE_OF_CONDUCT.md

 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
-* Impatient and toxic comments
+* Impatient, aggresive and toxic behaviour
 * Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Enforcement Responsibilities